We now continue our heartfelt Christmas Bird Count Story about birds, love, and intestinal distress.

 Being new to this procedure, I was less focused...

-I let my gaze drift around the dam, the lake, and everything but the waterfowl below.
+I let my gaze drift around the dam, the lake, the endless ice, and everything else in existence except the waterfowl below.
 It was during this daydreaming that I noticed a piece of khaki Docker's was flapping in the wind, and not in a typical manner.
 Doc's pants had ripped from his tennis shoes to his nether regions.
 Yikes!

 Zach and The Order of the Adhesive